ivelius/RestaurantReservations2/README.md

   - WorkScheduler (for reoccuring tasks)

 ## Tests
 Tests are important and there are many types of tests out there.
-My purpose is not to reach a full coverage but rather to give a taste of how I would approach testing in general.
-There are Unit tests for Presenters that run on host JVM , and some UI tests that run on device/emulator.
+I tried to test as much as I could given the time constraints .
+Obviously I did not cover all the edge cases nor the failure states .
+In reality writing tests is more time consuming than writing feature code , but it pays off in the end ...

+I have focused on 2 types of tests :

+  - BL/Presenters tests - which are implemented through plain Junit Testing and run very fast.
+I mostly test the buisness logic and interaction with views (which are abstracteed)
+  - Instrumentation Tests - utiizing Espresso framework to mainly test the views behaviour with mocked data and presenters.

+In production apps I also put a lot of emphasize on End To End test (via user jorneys) and data integrity tests (basically I verify that my API calls return expected content).

 ## Installation
   - Clone the project and open it in Android Studio 3.+